 To rid your house of cigarette smoke smells, place little bowls of vinegar through out the house.
 It works!

-By Patricia from Copperas Cove, TX
+By charlie hole from Copperas Cove, TX

 I'm moving into a house where a smoker has lived for 30 years.
 It smells like it, too.
 Any suggestions to get that deep down smoky smell out?